joachimth/StairCaseCalculation/Readme.md

 # Staircase Calculator

-The Staircase Calculator is an intuitive and responsive web tool designed to calculate and visually represent the optimal measurements for constructing a staircase, ensuring safety and comfort.
+> The Staircase Calculator is an intuitive and responsive web tool designed to calculate and visually represent the optimal measurements for constructing a staircase, ensuring safety and comfort.

+> Joachim Thirsbro

 ## Features